Anne Morrow Lindbergh: Return to U.S.

 In April 1939, the Lindberghs returned to the United States.
 Because of his outspoken beliefs about a future war that would envelop their homeland, the antiwar America First Committee quickly adopted Charles as its leader in 1940.

 In 1940, Anne published a 41-page booklet, The Wave of the Future: A Confession of Faith, which "swiftly became the No. 1 nonfiction bestseller in the country."
 Writing in support of her husband's lobbying efforts for a U.S.-German peace treaty similar to Hitler's Non-Aggression Treaty with Joseph Stalin, Anne argued that the rise of fascism and communism in Germany, Italy, and Russia were manifestations of an inevitable historical "wave of the future", though "the evils we deplore in these systems are not in themselves the future; they are scum on the wave of the future."
 She compared these movements to the French Revolution for their deplorable violence, but also for their "fundamental necessity".
 She therefore urged the futility of any ideological war against them.
 Her writing echoed authors such as Lawrence Dennis and presaged that of James Burnham.

-The Roosevelt administration subsequently attacked The Wave of the Future as, in an April 1941 speech by Interior Secretary Harold Ickes, "the bible of every American Nazi, Fascist, Bundist and Appeaser," and the booklet became one of the most despised writings of the period.Pace, Eric.
-"Anne Morrow Lindbergh, Author and Aviator, Dies at 94."
-The New York Times, February 8, 2001.
-She had also written in a letter that Hitler was "a very great man, like an inspired religious leader—and as such rather fanatical—but not scheming, not selfish, not greedy for power".
+The Roosevelt administration subsequently attacked The Wave of the Future as, in an April 1941 speech by Interior Secretary Harold Ickes, "the bible of every American Nazi, Fascist, Bundist and Appeaser", and the booklet became one of the most despised writings of the period; in December 1940, E.B.
+White published a much-read and much-quoted critique in The New Yorker that "systematically attacked the logic of its argument."
+Anne had also written in a letter that Hitler was "a very great man, like an inspired religious leader—and as such rather fanatical—but not scheming, not selfish, not greedy for power".